-Speakers: Jamie Lehnen, MS2 (Jamie.Lehnen@UTSouthwestern.edu) and Maishara Muquith, MS2 (Maishara.Muquith@UTSouthwestern.edu), Resource Leads for PNP
+Speakers: Jamie Lehnen, MS2 (Jamie.Lehnen@UTSouthwestern.edu) and Maishara Muquith, MS2 (Maishara.Muquith@UTSouthwestern.edu)

 - Become familiar with the most-utilized resources available to patients experiencing homelessness in the Dallas-Fort Worth area.
-Describe the services that these organizations are able to provide and how a client may access these services. - Learn how to navigate the Internal Database for PNP in order to find community resources. - Learn how to set SMART goals, focusing mainly on time-based and attainable goalsetting.
+Describe the services that these organizations are able to provide and how a client may access these services. - Learn how to navigate the Internal Database for PNP in order to find community resources. - Learn how to set SMART goals, focusing mainly on time-based and attainable goal-setting.
 Use the Internal Database to make more specific goals.